adityav31121999/MonoNN/README.md

   - CIFAR-10
 - Two networks are trained per dataset (one for MNN and MNN2D each).

+### Pre-Training
+- Pre-training evaluation will be performed on the initialised weights on both train and test files.
+- This will be used as reference for evalutation with itself.
+- An analysis will be performed for training files between pre-train run and epoch-wise learning of network till a planned accuracy percent ($\geq 98\%$) is reached.
+- Similar analysis will be made for test files, for pre-train and post-train, this will show gain in performance after training.

 ### Evaluation Metrics
 Following are the metrics employed to evaludate performance of Networks in training and testing:
 - Confusion Matrix